Pylons/colander/docs/index.rst

 Serializing a data structure is obviously the inverse operation from deserializing a data structure.
-The ``serialize`` method of a schema performs serialization of application data.
+The ``serialize`` method of a schema performs serialization of application data (aka an ``appstruct``).
 If you pass the ``serialize`` method data that can be understood by the schema types in the schema you're calling it against, you will be returned a data structure of serialized values.

 For example, given the following schema: